mfranzke/loading-attribute-polyfill/README.md

 See the polyfill in action either by downloading / forking this repo and have a look at `demo/index.html`, or at the hosted demo: <https://mfranzke.github.io/loading-attribute-polyfill/demo/>

-## Further implementations
+## Further implementations - Kudos for that !

 ### Wordpress

-Nico23 has developed a Wordpress plugin: https://wordpress.org/plugins/native-lazyload-polyfill/ Kudos for that !
+Nico23 has developed a Wordpress plugin: https://wordpress.org/plugins/native-lazyload-polyfill/

+### PHP Twig

+@tim-thaler has developed a PHP Twig Extension that generates markup for using native browser lazyload: https://packagist.org/packages/tim-thaler/twig-loading-lazy

 ## Credits